 Why is it a problem?

 Even fruit juice can contribute to this as it is high in added fructose.
-According to studies, its high fructose content can encourage the body to store abdominal fat, especially the type that surrounds organs, or visceral fat.
+According to studies, its high fructose content can encourage the body to store abdominal fat, especially the type of surrounding organs or visceral fat.

-You’re better off choosing whole fruits (rather than fruit juices) or juice your own fruits as the fructose in these is naturally occurring and in no way a danger to your health.
-You’ll also get more fiber from whole fruits and you’d have to eat an unrealistic amount for their fructose content to become a cause for concern.
+You’re better off choosing whole fruits (rather than fruit juices) or juicing your own fruits as the fructose in these is naturally occurring and in no way a danger to your health.
+You’ll also get more fiber from whole fruits, and you’d have to eat an unrealistic amount for their fructose content to become a cause for concern.

 What to Look For